-Throughout Central America, the art scene is vibrant and visible, as some of the most poignant contemporary work takes the form of street art – murals and mosaics that grace decrepit buildings and brighten city streets.
-Often these paintings record historic events and raise awareness of social issues, a tradition that dates to a time when a large percentage of the population was illiterate.
-Interestingly, the street art is most vibrant in war-torn countries such as El Salvador, Guatemala and Nicaragua.
+Throughout Central America and Mexico, the art scene is vibrant and visible, as some of the most poignant contemporary work takes the form of street art – murals and mosaics that grace decrepit buildings and brighten city streets.
+Often these paintings record historic events and raise awareness of social issues, a tradition that dates from a time when a large percentage of the population was illiterate.
+Interestingly, street art is most vibrant in war-torn countries such as El Salvador, Guatemala and Nicaragua.

-In El Salvador, the best examples are in Perquín, La Palma and Suchitoto, as well as the capital.
+In El Salvador, the best examples are in Perquín, La Palma and Suchitoto, as well as in the capital and the villages along the Ruta de las Flores.
 In 1997 national icon Fernando Llort created a colorful, folkloric ceramic-tile mural entitled Harmonia de Mi Pueblo.
 A tribute to persevering Salvadorans and a celebration of peace, the artwork was mounted on the facade of the Catedral Metropolitana in San Salvador.
 Artists and residents were shocked and outraged when the local archbishop had the mural removed in 2012, without consulting the government or the artist.

 Urban Maeztro is the pseudonym of a Honduran street artist who makes provocative, overtly political work, decrying the violence that pervades Tegucigalpa.